mrfawy/ModernEnigma/README.md

 ![Protocol](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/EncryptionProtocol.jpg)

 ### How secure Is Modern Enigma?
-According to Schneiderøs Law "Any person can invent a security system so clever that he or she can't imagine a way of breaking it.", which means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.
-Also According to Kerckhoffs's principle "A cryptosystem should be secure even if everything about the system, except the key, is public knowledgeø.
+According to Schneider‚Äôs Law "Any person can invent a security system so clever that he or she can't imagine a way of breaking it.", which means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.
+Also According to Kerckhoffs's principle "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge‚Äù.

 Based on these 2 principles we provided an open source machine and tried to make it's security based on the key that will have many parameters to alter the machine working.
 We tried to fix the original Machine problems , provided a new protocol with different machines needed for multiple level , minimized any component dependency in the machine ,we simplified a machine creation operation so you can use a new set of machines for each message ,you can use it even as a one time pad if it's works for you.

 So the right question should be is it secure enough for your needs ?
 You descide,we are still investigating the weaknesses points  of this tool.

-##### Any help from an expert on the security assessment or cryptanalysis of this Modern Enigma is highly appreciated; itøs still in early development phase.
+##### Any help from an expert on the security assessment or cryptanalysis of this Modern Enigma is highly appreciated; it‚Äôs still in early development phase.

 ###Mathematics of Modern Enigma:
 Security can be largely affected by a key size  and available states the machine can take (key space ) , here we show how you can calculate key space for sample machine: